Mohamed-Shalabi/EOC-Manager/README.md

 ## Business

-The use cases of the project are:
+The features of the project are:

 - Connection state.
 - Connecting and disconnecting devices.